 He did have emergency rations that were sealed by the authorities when he left.
 When he arrived in Barbados the Police verified that seal was unbroken.

-He landed at Stroude Bay in St. Lucy on December 23 after he had spent 62 days at sea.
+He landed at Stroude Bay in St. Lucy on 23rd December 1952 having spent 65 days at sea.

 When he met The Arakaka he said he missed his classical music and would like to hear the Brandenburg Concerto on Christmas Day.
 This was relayed to the BBC and on Christmas Day, while he was still in Barbados, he was able to listen to the BBC World Service and have his wish fulfilled.